Which ecommerce marketing strategies are worth the time and investment?

 Open up about what your business is doing, any events you are attending, new features or products, and be transparent about your company.
 You want to relate to your customers on a level that gauges their interest and keeps them engaging with your emails.

 As always, make sure you are monitoring the analytics of your email marketing efforts, and any ecommerce marketing strategy elements, for that matter.
-One great tool that can help you with this is the Google Analytics Dashboard, which is a free solution that gives you useful data about your email marketing efforts.
+Remember to follow email design best practices to serve up a satisfying message and experience.

-You can also track users who entered your website from your email campaigns with the previously mentioned tool, Mouseflow.
+You can also track users who entered your website from your email campaigns with Mouseflow.
 All you have to do is set a custom URL that users “visit” when entering your site, and their entry page will contain that unique URL.
 A great way of doing this is to append UTM variables to your URL.

 You can use Mouseflow filters or the search feature to find users whose sessions contained your custom URL.
 From here, you can save and export the list, perform analytics, and watch how they interacted on their site.